Helen Morgan (singer): Early life

 She was born Helen Riggins in 1900 in Danville, Illinois, United States.
 Her father, Frank Riggin, was a farmer in Davis Township, Fountain County, Indiana.
 After her mother, Lulu Lang Riggin, divorced and remarried, she changed her last name to Morgan.
 Her mother's second marriage ended in divorce, and she moved to Chicago with her daughter.
 Helen never finished school beyond the eighth grade, and worked a variety of unskilled occupations.
 She worked as an extra in films.
 By the age of 20, Morgan had taken voice lessons and started singing in speakeasies in Chicago.
 Her voice was not fashionable during the 1920s for the kind of songs in which she specialized; nevertheless, she became a wildly popular torch singer.
-A draped-over-the-piano look became her signature while performing at Billy Rose's Backstage Club in 1925.
+A draped-over-the-piano pose became her signature while performing at Billy Rose's Backstage Club in 1925.
 Morgan became a heavy drinker and was often reportedly drunk during these performances.